 Remember that you will need travel insurance if you want to claim back the costs of any medical care you receive whilst in Portugal.
-If you lose or misplace your EHIC at any point, please phone the Department of Health Overseas Healthcare Team on +441912181999.
-They will provide you with a Provisional Replacement Certificate.

 Tap water in Portugal is safe to drink in major towns and cities, but be wary if you’re travelling to smaller villages.
 If you are not sure of the water quality, use bottled water instead or if it’s not available, treat the water with iodine or boil it for five minutes before you drink it.